Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Introduction

-} ``Boltzmann brain" (BB) is the name given to a phenomenon that is {\em in principle} allowed in statistical mechanics.
 Consider a large statistical system formed by a mixture of particles of different kinds that remains in thermal equilibrium for an arbitrarily long span of time.
 According to statistical mechanics, there are fluctuations at thermal equilibrium, and in principle all configurations can be reached by such fluctuations with enough time available.
-Consider one of these random fluctuations giving rise -- just by chance -- precisely to a brain like ours, complete with our memories, information and perception, fluctuating for a brief moment into existence.
-That would be a BB (see for instance \cite{albrecht2004can,linde2007sinks,aguirre2012out}).
-Such a brain would have exactly our worldviews, memories, perceptions, and it would know and feel precisely what we know and the way we feel right now.
+Consider one of these random fluctuations giving rise -- just by chance -- precisely to a brain like ours, complete with our memories, information and perception, but no corresponding external physical world.
+Such a brain -- indistinguishable from ours, but arising as a fleeting fluctuation -- is call a ``Boltzmann brain'' (BB) \cite{albrecht2004can,linde2007sinks,aguirre2012out}).
+Such a brain would have exactly our current memories, perceptions, and it would know and feel precisely what we know and feel right now.

 Is it possible to know that we are not a BB?

-An intuitive answer is that we are not, since the probability for such a fluctuation to occur is fantastically small, and the expected time for this to happen is colossally longer than the current age of the universe.
-However, recent literature \cite{albrecht2004can,linde2007sinks,GoheerTrouble,DysonImplications,PageReturn} has questioned this simple answer, presenting an argument that current science makes the possibility of being a BB harder to dispel.
-Here, we introduce a weak point of the BB argument (for a similar analysis, see \cite{myrvold2016probabilities}).
+An intuitive answer is that we yes, we can know this, that we are not a BB, since the probability for such a fluctuation to occur is fantastically small, and the expected time for this to happen is colossally longer than the current age of the universe.
+However, recent literature \cite{albrecht2004can,linde2007sinks,GoheerTrouble,DysonImplications,PageReturn} has questioned this simple answer.
+Counter-counter arguments have then said that the reasoning behind the BB hypothesis is ``cognitively unstable'', that in fact it is ``unstable reasoning''\cite{myrvold2016probabilities,carroll.simulation.hypothesis,elga2025boltzmann,wallace2023bayesian}.